play-with-go/play-with-go/guides/2020-11-09-using-staticcheck/en.markdown

 <!--step: pets_init-->

-Because you are not going to publish this module (or import import the `<!--ref:pets-->` package, it's just a toy example), you do not need to initialise this directory as a `git` repository and can give the module whatever path you like.
+Because you are not going to publish this module (or import the `<!--ref:pets-->` package; it's just a toy example), you do not need to initialise this directory as a `git` repository and can give the module whatever path you like.
 Here, simply `<!--ref: pets-->`.